• Free shipping on all orders

 When kept as pets, hamsters should get all of their nutrients from pelleted hamster foods paired with hay and fresh greens.

 Pellet hamster foods include all of a hamster’s necessary nutrients packed in one form.
 You may also choose to supplement this with fresh hay and produce.
-Just remember to only offer small amounts of fresh vegetables and rotate the type so they aren’t receiving the same thing everyday.
-Good vegetable options include leafy greens, carrots, peas, bell pepper, and cucumbers.
+Just remember to only offer small amounts of fresh vegetables and rotate the type so they aren’t receiving the same thing every day.
+Good vegetable options include leafy greens, carrots, peas, bell peppers, and cucumbers.

 Hepper_divider_hamsterFinal Thoughts